TIME TO READ: 3m

-Choosing a driveway material that is functional and Sympathic to its setting will enhance the charm of your home while reaffirming its relationship with nature.
+Choosing a driveway material that is functional and Sympathic to its setting will enhance the charm of your home. reaffirming its relationship with nature.

-Here, we look at some of the best ways to achieve a natural-looking driveway.
+Here, we look at some driveway ideas of how to best achieve a natural look.

 Cobblestones are an ideal choice for creating a natural-looking driveway.

-This style of driveway paving is reminiscent of the natural stone used in alpine regions throughout Europe for centuries.
+This style of driveway paving reflects the natural stone used in alpine regions throughout Europe for centuries.
 It evokes thoughts of fresh mountain air and quaint European towns.

 As well as its undeniable aesthetic appeal, Filetti is perfect for steep driveway inclines or for creating a point of difference using a linear format.

 Crazy Paving, or flagstone, is a popular style of driveway paving that feels raw, yet alive.

-The earthy, burnt tones of Porphyry crazy paving offers a driveway organic colour variation and texture, giving it strong visual appeal.
+The earthy, burnt tones of Porphyry crazy paving offers a driveway organic colour variation and texture allowing for strong visual appeal.

-One way to enhance the natural look of a crazy paving driveway is to integrate garden beds into the design as pictured above, or even allow a ground cover to grow between the natural stone, creating a living look and feel.
+Enhance the natural look of a crazy paving driveway by integrating garden beds into the design as pictured above.
+Even allowing a ground cover to grow between the natural stone, creating a living look and feel also works beautifully.

 Match Pebbles to Path

-A rural property can maintain a traditional palette by matching the loose pebbles on its driveway with concrete pavers in a similar colour for its garden pathways.
-This soft scheme will compliment a countryside setting and the natural colour variation makes a pebble driveway easy to maintain in the tough climate of regional Australia.
+A rural property can maintain a traditional look by matching the loose pebbles on its driveway with concrete pavers in a similar colour for its garden pathways.
+This soft scheme will compliment a countryside setting.
+The natural colour variation makes a pebble driveway easy to maintain in the tough climate of regional Australia.

-Another way to utilize pebbles in a natural-looking driveway would be to choose a colour that ties in with the local landscaping and use scattered crazy paving with a stone of a similar colour, such as Mowbray.
+Another way to utilise pebbles in a natural-looking driveway would be to choose a colour that ties in with the local landscaping.
+Mixed with another natural stone similar in colour.

-Each driveway material has its own maintenance requirements and some materials are more durable than others.
-The individual characteristics of any potential material should be taken into consideration.
+There are endless driveway ideas to create a natural looking driveway.
+Each driveway material has its own maintenance requirements and therefore some materials are more durable than others.
+Always consider the individual characteristics of any material when using in a driveway setting.

-Beyond engineering, materials and laying the driveway, factor in the varying long-term costs associated with different types of driveways.
+Beyond engineering, materials and laying the driveway, it’s important factor in the varying long-term costs associated with different types of driveways.

-For example, creating a stone paved driveway carries relatively higher up-front installation costs, but maintenance costs long term are relatively low.
+Creating a stone paved driveway carries relatively higher up-front installation costs, as a result maintenance costs long term are relatively low.